selenaelisewells/Midterm/README.md

 Viktoriia and Selena Midterm

 ## Description
-Week 5 in class practise - this will be all about cats
+Week 5 in class practise - this will be all about cats vs dogs

 ## Installation
 There is no installation process for this repo.